khider/Holocene-Millennial-Scale-Variability/AGU Fall 2016/Holocene_MillennialScaleVar.md

 ## Age model

 The age models for each of the sedimentary records considered in this study were obtained using the Bchron software<sup>[5]</sup>.
+Bchron returns ensemble age models that take into consideration the uncertainty in the radiocarbon measurements, in the calibration curve, and in the reservoir age of the ocean.

-Jupyter Notebook allows to switch between the Python and R languages easily using <a href='https://ipython.org/ipython-doc/3/interactive/magics.html'>cell magics</a>.
+Bchron was originally coded in the R language.
+Since Jupyter Notebook allows to switch between the Python and R (even Matlab, see below) languages easily using <a href='https://ipython.org/ipython-doc/3/interactive/magics.html'>cell magics</a>, these codes can be reused without any modifications within the same environment.

 ![png](agemodel.png)